curiousest/curiousest.github.io/_drafts/tabum/1-1-1-assimilation.md

 Losing.
 Skimming.

 > "-between things is no longer the domain of kings - it's the domain of science.
 If there's an owner of the space between things, he is now a scientist.
-We worship the truth and he abides.
+Some worship the Truth and he abides.
 A scientist whose work demands exploration and review, skepticism and critique.
 Faith too, but a marker of that faith is to minimise it, hide the remaining, and pretend it's not there.
 The scientific method is the predictor of reality for systems where we have sufficient data.
 There isn't science where we don't have sufficient data, so we use low-performing spiritual systems to fill-"

 Lost.
 Skipping.